Antonie Dixon: Trials

 During his trial, Dixon advanced a defence based primarily on insanity.
 Throughout much of the trial he bore a wild, wide-eyed look and an odd haircut.
 Photographs of this appearance featured in leading newspapers around the country.
 At the conclusion of the trial, he was convicted of murder, wounding, kidnapping, shooting at police and aggravated burglary; he was acquitted on five charges of attempted murder.
 For the murder, he was sentenced to life imprisonment with 20 years' minimum non-parole.

 He appealed against his conviction to the Court of Appeal of New Zealand with several arguments.
 First, it was argued that the trial judge, Judith Potter, did not properly instruct the jury on the law relating to insanity.
 Second, it was argued that manslaughter should have been available to the jury as an alternative verdict to murder.
 On 7 September 2007 the Court of Appeal overturned Dixon's convictions and ordered a new trial.

 The retrial began in June 2008 and concluded with a second guilty verdict on 30 July 2008.
 Dixon was remanded in custody pending a sentencing hearing set down for 5 February 2009.
 Dixon was reported to have made it known that he intended to appeal against the outcome of this second trial as well.
 A cousin named Andre Joel Wilkie Mail was later jailed for attempting to bribe a juror during Dixon's second trial.

-Death in prison
+Death

 Prison staff intervened quickly to subdue Dixon and avoid any injury to his lawyer Barry Hart after Dixon made moves to attack Hart.
 Corrections Minister Judith Collins was informed of the incident and ordered a full report.
 She also encouraged Hart to lay a complaint with police.
 Hart chose not to lay a formal complaint as he felt that his client was suffering from severe mental health issues.
 On National Radio on the afternoon of 4 February, Hart denied that an attack had happened at all, refusing to speak further about it with the interviewer.

 At 10:30 PM on 4 February 2009, the night before his scheduled re-sentencing, Dixon was found dead in his cell at Auckland Prison.
 It was reported the next morning that he had died of self-inflicted injuries.
 An inquest confirmed that Dixon's death was self-inflicted.